 There are only a few reasons people decide to learn a new language, according to David Crystal.
 These reasons include, for economic reasons, it’s the language of the state, for religion, or because it’s the language of the media – so whatever your reason may be, how do you plan on learning it?
-In the post linked below, they explore different apps and how they helped (or hindered) their Russian learning experience.
+In the post linked below, they explore different apps, some may say the best language learning apps, and how they helped (or hindered) their Russian learning experience.
 The tools that were available included Pimsleur, Duolingo, Memrise and some personal materials.

 Keep reading to learn how this combination method worked to learn enough to read, write, and speak Russian to last a 2-week trip!